trias-project/ad-hoc-checklist/README.md

 ├── .gitignore             : Files and directories to be ignored by git │
 ├── data
-│   ├── raw                : Source data, input for mapping script │   └── processed          : Darwin Core output of mapping script GENERATED │
+│   ├── raw                : Source data (from Google Spreadsheet), input for mapping script GENERATED │   └── processed          : Darwin Core output of mapping script GENERATED │
 ├── docs                   : Repository website GENERATED